amitrajaraman/notes/hs-101/macro.md

 # Lecture 34

 In the long run, real GDP grows around 5% per year on average.
-In the short run however, it fluctuates around its trend.
+In the short run however, it fluctuates around this trend.
 A _recession_ is a period of falling real incomes and rising unemployment.
 A _depression_ is a severe recession.
 * Economic fluctuations are irregular and unpredictable.
 	These short-run economic fluctuations are often called _business cycles_.
 The name is somewhat leading since the fluctuations do not actually cycle, and are very unpredictable.
 * Most macroeconomic quantities fluctuate together.